72 Ways Insurance Companies Cheat and Lie

 3. Equipment defects in the plaintiff's vehicle: bald tires, brakes not working, tail lights not working, turn signals not working.

-4. The plaintiff's driving ability and perception were impaired by the use of alcohol, medication, or drugs.
+4. The plaintiff’s capacity to drive and their perception were compromised due to the consumption of alcohol, medication, or illicit substances.

 5. The plaintiff had a hearing or vision defect and wasn't wearing glasses or a hearing aid.

-6. The plaintiff had a physical defect, i.e., epilepsy, headaches, sickness, etc., which impaired his driving ability and perception.
+6. The plaintiff’s physical defect impaired his driving ability and perception.

 7. The plaintiff is under the doctor's orders not to drive.

-8. The plaintiff is not licensed to drive or driving with a suspended license.
+8. The plaintiff is not licensed to drive or drive with a suspended license.

-9. The plaintiff didn't notice the defendant until impact or immediately before impact and, therefore, inattentive.
+9. The plaintiff didn’t notice the defendant until or immediately before impact and, therefore, was inattentive.

 11. The plaintiff exaggerates the defendant's speed and other facts surrounding accidents to diminish their credibility, making them unreliable or unbelievable witnesses.